 Always check the manufacturer's recommendations for the best height to hang your lighting rig or panel, and make sure it has the correct power level for your grow area before spending that hard-earned cash of yours.

 If you are growing autoflowering genetics, then this is something you simply don't have to worry about (although you should still try to plug any light leaks in your tent).
-But for photoperiodic strains the light timing and making sure your grow room or tent is totally dark during the lights-off cycle is a must.
+But if you decide to grow with photoperiodic cannabis seeds the light timing and making sure your grow room or tent is totally dark during the lights-off cycle is a must.
 Outdoor growers should also try to cut out any artificial light near the crop during the night.

 If you suspect are having issues with light leaks, then it's time to make sure your tent is completely sealed up.
 This means no gaps in the material, and a good quality reflective lining on the inside of the tent walls will help too (mylar works great), and check the zips are not letting any light through when zipped up.
 The best way to check this is to just jump inside the tent or grow area and switch the lights off, then see if there are any tendrils of light peeking through.